 Food Alliances' farm standards (sheep and goat inspection tool) address soil and water quality, reduced pesticide usage and toxicity through integrated pest management, safe and fair working conditions, wildlife habitat protection and healthy and humane animal treatment.

 In lieu of seeking certification from USDA or third parties, I encourage sheep and goat producers to describe their farm and production practices to their customers.
 You don't have to have a certified-humane label on your meat, fiber or dairy products for your customers to understand that your animals are humanely and naturally-raised, handled, and processed.
-Nor a grass-fed label for your producers to know that your livestock are raised predominantly on pasture and consume a mostly forage diet.
+Nor is a grass-fed label necessary for your customers to know that your livestock are raised predominantly on pasture and consume a mostly forage diet.
 Sheep and goat production is already environmentally friendly and animal welfare strong.
 We don't need labels to tell our story.

 National Organic Program

-Speciality meat marketing claims: what's the difference?
+[PDF] Specialty meat marketing claims: what's the difference? - University of Florida

 This article was originally written in 2009 by Susan Schoenian.